memicelis/my-portfolio/README.md

 # 📖 My Portfolio <a name="about-project"></a>

-> This is my portfolio website, I did desktop version of the whole website including all sections(header, headline, works, about me and contact), also this website is mobile responsive.
+> This is my portfolio website, for this part of the project I only did the mobile version of the header

 ## 🛠 Built With <a name="built-with"></a>

 - HTML/CSS

+- Javascript

 - Linters standards